Mamiya 7II review

 -

-Very imprecise framing - when a lens is focused at infinity, the camera captures 18% more than what viewfinder frame indicates.
-That said, with experience one learns to estimate what is going to be captured on film quite precisely.
+Very imprecise framing—when a lens is focused at infinity, the camera captures 18% more than what viewfinder frame indicates.
+This being said, with experience one learns to estimate what is going to be captured on film quite precisely.

 -

-Filters (especially polarizer and graduated ND) are difficult to use.
+Polarizing and graduated ND filters are difficult to use.

 -